simping4jesus/lph/lph.md

 "Very nice," I said lying on the bed.
 "Should we get started?"

 Without a word, he lay down next to me.
-I licked his penis and it spring to life instantly.
+I licked his penis and it sprung to life instantly.
 He got on top of me and carefully inserted it.

 "Is it in yet?"
 I asked.